fabiodepa/a-world-sharing-science/README.md

-# Research efforts during the covid-19 pandemic
+# In a world sharing science

 *autho*r: Fabio De Pascale